Yongbeom-Kim/sandbox/gcloud/cloud_storage_static_website_example/README.md

 # Google Cloud Storage - Static Website Hosting Example
 This is an example of how to host a static website (Vite template) on Google Cloud Storage, with the relevant DNS, SSL, and CDN/Load Balancer configurations.

+To see the website hosted, go to [cloud-storage-static-website-example.sandsquare.app](https://cloud-storage-static-website-example.sandsquare.app).

 ## Prerequisites
 - Google Cloud SDK (`gcloud` CLI)
 - OpenTofu